-I cross paths with a number of members in the gluten-free community who are troubled, angry, and hurting [both emotionally and physically].
-This leaves me with a heavy heart.
-Just maybe, the information found here, might help ease the pain - just a little bit.
+I cross paths with many members in the gluten-free community who are troubled, angry, and hurting [both emotionally and physically].
+These interactions leave me with a heavy heart.
+Just maybe, the information found here might help ease the pain - just a little bit.

 Peace and blessings,

 A special thank you to Pastor Kimberly Stowell [my spiritual leader] for "planting the seed".
 This article was inspired by a recent sermon.

 Life is full of twists and turns.
 We never know what's going to come at us.

 Rumi's "The Guest House" poem reminds us to welcome all of our life experiences, even those we consider less desirable.

 The emotions we encounter in this life offer us the ability to enter a new state of being - to learn something new about ourselves.
 Perhaps, they may be preparing us for greater things to come.

 No one decides one day to play host to a gluten-related disorder.
 I know I didn't.
 This "unexpected visitor" appeared - liked the new digs and decided to hang around.
 In my heart of hearts, the path that I have traveled is not one I would have chosen.
 I am eternally thankful for what nutritionist and author, Melissa Diane Smith calls “the gift of gluten-free.”
 All those years ago, when I was lying on the living room floor in the fetal position, I could not have imagined what was in store for me [besides death].